HenningGC/lwagents/readme.md

   - Direct traversal capabilities allow agents or nodes to dynamically decide the next step.

 - **State Management**:
-  - Built-in support for maintaining and updating global state during execution.
+  - Built-in support for maintaining and updating both local graph state and global agent state during execution.
+  - Global agent state allows tracking all agent actions across the entire workflow.
   - Record detailed histories of execution for debugging and analysis.

 - **Extensibility**: